elemaudio/website/src/pages/docs/in_depth.md

 Now our example is prepared for change: each time the user moves the slider, we'll receive a callback informing the new value, and we simply describe the new audio graph and call `core.render()`.
-In this example, we're calling `core.render()` many many times in succession as the user drags the slider: that's the idea!
+In this example, we're calling `core.render()` many times in succession as the user drags the slider: that's the idea!

 Ok so now we have an appropriate backdrop to discuss what actually happens inside the call to `core.render()`.
 Let's pick a point right in the middle of the lifetime of our application: we have already called `core.render()`